 Pushed by western fashion, schools spend precious time and energy making up fancy sounding mission statements to go on the outside wall of their schools, whilst inside the teachers feel forced to continue using unmonitored rough corporal punishment to retain control in the classroom, because that is all they know.

-Never-the-less: Samaritana Gambia operates a strict regime of Action Reflection Journaling with all its staff (currently all of whom are christians, Stipendiary and Voluntary) Best practice practicalities are carefully balanced with victims and survivors needs, whilst being sensitive to the contextual circumstances in which we daily find ourselves.
+Never-the-less: Best practice practicalities are carefully balanced with victims and survivors needs, whilst being sensitive to the contextual circumstances in which we daily find ourselves.

-E.g We do value-based Anti Trafficking presentations in Muslim schools where we openly respect the setting and yet are able to be open about our beliefs.
+E.g We do value-based Anti Trafficking presentations in Muslim schools where we openly respect the setting and yet are able to be open about our beliefs when we are asked, which is often.

-We do not of course seek to draw young people or adults to our belief system.
+We do not of course go there to seek to draw young people to our belief system.

 So what is different about our Social Work staff being Christians?

-We bring a warmth and light that secular workers by their own admission, cannot claim to bring.
-We are not necessarily better, but are bold enough to believe that we are better off.
+We bring a warmth & light that others do not claim to bring.
+We are not necessarily better, but are bold enough to believe that we are better able to serve because we are not 9-5 workers & will even take girls into our home if it necessary to make an immediate rescue

 God’s love keeps us from being hardened and keeps us compassionate, passionate and sacrificial to the point where we are able to lay down our lives completely, in the washing of their feet for example, and yet still receive the self care we ourselves need.

-For E.g. By keeping a seventh day free from work, we rest.
+For E.g. By keeping a sabbath the 7th day free from work, we rest.
 By often stopping to pause before Him, we can pray with a love and intimacy that secular workers by definition cannot, don’t want to, or, don’t know how to or don’t believe in.
 We rely not on inner mystical meditation but rely on our relationship with Jesus the Living God.

 Thus our Social Work staff are able to bridge religious gaps by referring to what we have in common (There is only One True God; God called Abraham and Sarah; God gave Laws through Moses by which God’s people should live).